beatrizlasherasmas/beatrizlasherasmas.github.io/_pages/teaching.md

 calendar: true
 ---

-This page includes all the courses I taught.
+I teach courses both in substantive topics of comparative politics and quantitative methods.

 <!-- {% include courses.liquid %} -->

-I teach courses both in substantive topics of comparative politics and quantitative methods.

 Political Representation, Public Opinion, and Electoral Behaviour.
 Undergraduate course.
 Taught at the University of Vienna.
 Spring 2026.